SCHOOL OF PUBLIC HEALTH GENERAL (SPHG)

 This course introduces students to the health systems and the US health system in particular.
 It provides an introduction to the role of health policy in addressing public health problems and advancing health equity, and how evidence, law and ethics play a role in policy-making.
 It provides students with the skills to communicate information about public health problems and solutions to diverse audiences and introduces them to concepts of public health advocacy.

 Students will identify, analyze and prioritize potential public health solutions.
-In addition, students will learn to adapt evidence-based solutions, engage with stakeholders, and disseminate solutions.
+In addition, students will learn to adapt evidence-based solutions, engage with community partners, and disseminate solutions.
 Builds on first semester MPH core courses.

 This course serves as the Master's Thesis substitute course for the MPH program.